Losartan/hydrochlorothiazide (By mouth)

 Treats high blood pressure.
 Reduces the risk of stroke in patients with high blood pressure and enlargement of the heart.
-This medicine is a combination of an antihypertensive (blood pressure medicine) and a diuretic ("water pill").
+This medicine is a combination of an angiotensin receptor blocker (ARB) and a diuretic (water pill).

-You should not use this medicine if you have had an allergic reaction to losartan, hydrochlorothiazide, or to sulfa drugs.
-You should not use this medicine if you are pregnant, or if you are unable to urinate.
+Do not use this medicine if you have had an allergic reaction to losartan, hydrochlorothiazide, or a sulfonamide (sulfa drug).
+Do not use this medicine if you are pregnant or you are unable to urinate.

 If a dose is missed: